couchbase/kafka-connect-couchbase/README.md

 For this exercise, change the value of `connection.bucket` to `travel-sample` (or whichever bucket you want to stream from).
-For `connection.username` and `connection.password`, supply the credentials of a Couchbase user with read access to the bucket.
+For `connection.username` and `connection.password`, supply the credentials of a Couchbase user who has the "Data DCP Reader" role for the bucket.
 If you have not yet created such a user, now is a good time to read about [Creating and Managing Users with the UI](https://developer.couchbase.com/documentation/server/5.0/security/security-rbac-for-admins-and-apps.html).

 NOTE: For Couchbase Server versions prior to 5.0, leave the username blank.
 Set the password property